 Every bride wants a carefree wedding day.
 Getting there is a different story.
 You might start planning your ceremony and feel stress building with each decision.
-If you’re wondering about eloping, this is the guide for you.
+Elopement is an alternative option that may be right for you.
+So what does elope mean?
 Read on to discover the definition of eloping and what it could mean for your wedding.

 What is the Traditional Elope Definition?